gyanl/ChromaGen/CONTRIBUTING.md

 Apart from that, it's a pretty small project, and as long as what you do works, it'll be accepted.
 Hack on!

+Also, feel free to add your name to the contributors list https://github.com/gyanl/ChromaGen#contributors :)